How do you know when you should break up your relationship?

 Nat Tencic Yeah.
 Yeah.
 Clinton, you wanna weigh in on that?

 Clinton Power Yeah tough.
-That sounds like, as I was mentioning before, the soft the soft breakup.
+That sounds like, as I was mentioning before, the soft breakup.
 And I think just in terms of general themes of some of your callers, one of the most important things when you start to have some of these feelings and even if you know that you’re contemplating the possibility of breaking up is that it’s really essential to talk to your partner about this.
 And it can be a tough conversation but that’s the starting point – the first place you want to go because that’s – even with those tough conversations you never know where it’s going to go.
 You know you never know without talking to your partner what’s possible and can the two of you negotiate or work something out that actually works for both of you.
 Even when it appears sometimes that it can’t or even maybe it looks like a dealbreaker from the outside.

 Nat Tencic So is it worth getting back together and trying to do the work if those feelings still linger or you know like what do you think?